12 ways to minimize dilution for startups

 10. Master the art of negotiation

-Don’t just negotiate the valuation—dig into the details of the deal.
-Terms like liquidation preferences, anti-dilution clauses, and board composition can affect your future control of the company.
-Negotiate to minimize these potential pitfalls and aim for a balance between fair terms for the investor and preserving your equity.
+Don’t just focus on the valuation – also dig into the details of the deal.
+Terms like liquidation preferences, anti-dilution clauses and board composition can impact your future control and ownership of the company.
+These terms are designed to protect the investor but can have long lasting consequences if the company doesn’t perform.

 11. Choose investors who bring more than money